 Docker Containers: Another Form of Virtualization

-Think of a Docker container as another form of virtualization.
+Think of a container as another form of virtualization.
 Virtual Machines (VM) allow a piece of hardware to be split up into different VMs – or virtualized — so that the hardware power can be shared among different users and appear as separate servers or machines.
-Docker containers virtualize the OS, splitting it up into virtualized compartments to run container applications.
+Containers virtualize the OS, splitting it up into virtualized compartments to run container applications.

 This approach allows pieces of code to be put into smaller, easily transportable pieces that can run anywhere Linux is running.
 It’s a way to make applications even more distributed, and strip them down into specific functions.

-Both the Docker open source container and company’s approach have a lot of appeal, especially for cloud applications and agile development.
-Because many different Docker applications can run on top of a single OS instance, this can be a more efficient way to run applications.
+Both the Docker open source container and company’s approach have appeal, especially for cloud applications and agile development.
+Because many different applications can run on top of a single OS instance, this can be a more efficient way to run applications.

 The company’s approach also speeds up applications development and testing, because software developers don’t have to worry about shipping special versions of the code for different operating systems.
 Because of the lightweight nature of its containers, the approach can also improve the portability of applications.
-Docker and containers are an efficient and fast way to move pieces of software around in the cloud.
+Containers are an efficient and fast way to move pieces of software around in the cloud.

 The company received $40 million in venture capital funding from Sequoia Inc. in September of 2014, and several reports at the time said the valuation was close to $400M.
 The platform consists of Docker Engine, a runtime and software packaging tool, and Docker Hub, a service for sharing applications in the cloud.